RSarmento/PolSAR.jl/README.md

-# PolSAR images solution for Julia
+# PolSAR image processing in Julia

-The propose of this project is to enable PolSAR images to be visualized and manipulated in Julia.
+The propose of this project is to enable [Polarimetric](https://en.wikipedia.org/wiki/Synthetic_aperture_radar#Polarimetry) SAR images to be visualized and manipulated in Julia.

-PolSAR images are generally huge (small ones are 11858 X 3300), and normally can't be fully loaded.
+PolSAR images are generally huge (small ones are 11858 X 3300), and normally can't be fully loaded in a single computer.
 The approach here is to summarize the full image into a smaller one.
 ZoomImage takes a starting pixel and creates a summarized or complete image from the given coordinates.

-## How to use
+## Usage

 The images can be downloaded in the following links: